PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 2nd Trimester

 Fashion.
 First pregnancy didn't really show until week 18/19 and wore regular clothes up to that point.
 No need to rush into a whole new maternity wardrobe.
 Just buy a few things in bigger sizes (think mini capsule wardrobe) — they’ll grow with you and work post-baby too.
 Stick with your style; you’ll feel more like you.
 Could also do a monthly rental service.
+Breast feeding friendly options are key so you can wear once baby is born.

 Exercise.
 Give yourself grace when it comes to working out - your energy and body are changing daily.
 You don’t need to stick to a rigid routine or push through exhaustion.
 Gentle movement is enough.
 Walks, stretching, and short videos can feel surprisingly good.
 The goal is to care for your body, not control it.